 Is Overclocking Worth It?

-Overclocking is a risk-reward hobby.
-If you are willing to accept the risks associated with overclocking, then it’s definitely worth it.
-The performance gains can sometimes be substantial depending on a few factors.
+Overclocking is a risk-reward hobby and as such, should be approached with caution however if you are willing to accept the risks associated with overclocking, then yes, it is definitely worth it.
+The performance gains can sometimes be substantial depending on a few factors such as the components bin.

 Do I Need Water Cooling to Overclock?